Browse the Guide:

 political cartoons and information about Wilson's birth, ancestry and birthplace (Staunton,

 WILSON, ELVA CURL (1911-2006).
 DIARIES, 1929-1935.
 0.3 cu. ft.
 Resident of Hampton, Virginia and future wife of Rev. James C. Richardson.
 Diary entries detail the very active social life of a young woman in Hampton, Virginia during the 1930s, making nearly daily mention of dates with various men, dances, parties, club meetings, movies, picnics, church meetings, shopping and travel.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-016.

 WILSON, JEFFREY T. (1843-1929).
 DIARIES, 1913, 1928.
 0.2 cu. ft.
 Jeffrey T. Wilson was born in Portsmouth, Virginia.
 He was a former slave who later served a year in the U. S. Navy, and worked first in the Portsmouth Navy Yard and then as a court bailiff in Norfolk.
 Over the course of his life, he was married four times and had at least twelve children.
 Collection includes two of Wilson's diaries from 1913 and 1928.
 In addition to entries on race relations, politics and news, Wilson also writes about his own history.
 Finding aid available online.
 Ms2011-015.